Trevon Young: College career

 Young initially committed to the University of Iowa, but after two arrests in less than 5 months, Young's offer was rescinded.
 After spending his freshman season at Iowa Western Community College in 2013, Young would sign on to play for the University of Louisville.
 In 2017 he had 12 tackles for losses, including 4 1/2 sacks after sitting out the prior season with a hip injury.

 Professional career

 Los Angeles Rams

-Young was drafted by the Los Angeles Rams in the sixth round with the 205th overall pick in the 2018 NFL Draft.
-He was waived by the Rams on November 5, 2018 and was re-signed to the practice squad.
+Young was selected by the Los Angeles Rams in the sixth round with the 205th overall pick in the 2018 NFL draft.
+He was waived by the Rams on November 5, 2018, and was re-signed to the practice squad.
 He was promoted to the active roster on December 11, 2018.
 He played 2 games in 2018 and recorded one fumble recovery.

 Young was waived/injured during final roster cuts on August 31, 2019, and reverted to the team's injured reserve list the next day.
 He was waived from injured reserve with an injury settlement on September 10.